jlangch/venice/doc/readme/ext-geoip.md

   (load-module :geoip)

   ;; The MaxMind country database.
   ;; Please make sure this file exists.
-It can be downloaded by just copy/paste ;; the 'download-maxmind-db' function below to a Venice REPL and run it with ;; your license key.
-A free MaxMind GeoLite2 license key can be obtained from ;; 'https://www.maxmind.com/en/home'
+It can be downloaded by running ;; the (download-maxmind-db YOUR-MAXMIND-LIC-KEY) function below.
+  ;; A free MaxMind GeoLite2 license key can be obtained from ;; 'https://www.maxmind.com/en/home'
   (def maxmind-country-zip "resources/geoip-country.zip")

   (def private-ip-addresses
         [ (cidr/parse "10.0.0.0/8")